 South Regional TAFE welcomes all students and promotes an accessible and inclusive learning environment.

-If you have a disability, medical condition, mental health condition or learning difficulty, you can use our free and confidential services to ensure you have access, support and equal opportunity to participate and succeed in your training course.
+If you have a disability, medical or mental health condition, you can use our free and confidential services to ensure you have access, support and equal opportunity to participate and succeed in your training course.
 View (590 KB) (PDF document) our Disability Access and Inclusion Plan 2021-2026 (DAIP).

 This support is available on all campuses.
 We encourage you to contact the college’s Student Services staff or Disability Officer to talk about the assistance you may need.
 Appointments can be made for regional campuses.
 We will work with you to meet your study needs.